 - a retaining wall built to hold back a hill was not constructed or drained properly, permitting earth and trees to fall onto a home; or

 - a rock wall was not secured properly after blasting to prevent rock shearing.

-The lawyers at Bottar Leone, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including landslides.
+The lawyers at Bottar Law, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including landslides.
 Contact us now to discuss your case or concerns.